modfin/bellman/README.md

     }

     getQuote := tools.NewTool("get_quote",
+       tools.WithDescription(
-       tools.WithDescription("a function to get a quote from a person or character in Hamlet"), tools.WithSchema(Args{}),
+            "a function to get a quote from a person or character in Hamlet", ),
+       tools.WithSchema(Args{}),
        tools.WithCallback(func(jsondata string) error {
            var arg Args